Student Handbooks

 The student will demonstrate the ability to:

-• Analyze a script and to apply that analytical information to their specific area of emphasis.
+• Analyze a script and to apply that analytical information to their performance specific area of emphasis.

 • Show a strong comprehension of various theatrical styles and movements and to understand how they can be presented to the audience of today